linode/manager/CODE_STYLE.md

 class MyComponent extends React.Component<MyProps> {}
 ```

-Function components have their place, but in this project we recommend you don't use them unless
-you plan on memoizing the component.
-In fact, [function components are treated as Classes under the hood in React](https://twitter.com/dan_abramov/status/755343749983657986?lang=en), so really, you don't gain much by writing a function component versus a Class.
+Function components have their place, but please keep in mind [function components are treated as Classes under the hood in React](https://twitter.com/dan_abramov/status/755343749983657986?lang=en), so really, you're not getting any performance boost from writing a function component versus a class.

+That being, said with the [introduction of hooks](https://reactjs.org/docs/hooks-intro.html), function components have become a lot more valuable, so you may find yourself writing them more often than you would a PureComponent.
+With that in mind, nearly all function components should be memoized with the invocation of `React.memo()` in order to gain the same benefit that PureComponents do.

+Like PureComponents, function componenets wrapped in `React.memo()` have a shallow prop and state comparison implemented by default.
+You can also create your own update conditions as the second argument passed to `React.memo()`

 Okay
 ```js